chkb123456/charaMaker/README.md

 # charaMaker
-A simple character picture maker for KuroScripter
+A simple character picture maker for KuroScripter, which convert a png file with transparent pixels to a bmp file, and fill transparent pixels with specialized color.

 ## Build
 ### On Windows